Shannon entropy

 I only put that in for a laugh, by the way: I don’t have the faintest idea what that all means.

-But it is relevant to the specific, limited way in which machines process symbols.
+This is all relevant to the specific, limited way in which machines process symbols.
 It is not true of human language, given how the human interpretative act takes place.

 Human language is rich with metaphor, symbolism, and cultural context which code — sorry, techbros — just does not have.
 When you say “I hold a rose for you,” this could mean I am literally holding a rose for you, I am in love with you, I have patiently and carefully been treating you, a beautiful thing, but I have still cut my fingers and you’ve wilted and so on: there are an infinite number of messages I could, if with enough imagination, take from that single statement.